Infinisoft-inc/public/Packages/@brainstack/diagram/README.md

 # @brainstack/diagram

-This package provides a convenient way to generate URLs for PlantUML diagrams, making it easy to embed or share UML diagrams in various formats.
-Whether you need to generate images, PNGs, SVGs, or textual representations of your diagrams, `@brainstack/diagram` has you covered.
+This package offers a streamlined method to generate URLs for PlantUML diagrams, simplifying the embedding or sharing process of UML diagrams across various formats.
+Whether you're looking to produce images, PNGs, SVGs, or textual representations of your diagrams, `@brainstack/diagram` is equipped to meet your needs.

 ## Features

-- Generate URLs for PlantUML diagrams in multiple formats (Image, PNG, SVG, TXT).
+- Supports generating URLs for PlantUML diagrams in multiple formats: Image, PNG, SVG, TXT.
-- Easy to use with any PlantUML code.
+- User-friendly, compatible with any PlantUML code.
-- No need for a local PlantUML server; uses the PlantUML web server for diagram generation.
+- Eliminates the requirement for a local PlantUML server by utilizing the PlantUML web server for diagram generation.
-- Suitable for documentation, educational purposes, or any project needing UML diagram visualization.
+- Ideal for documentation, educational projects, or any application that benefits from UML diagram visualization.

 ## Installation